leonstel/leonstel.github.io/first.md

 }
 ```

-After data prep in utils
-Consistency, one source of truth.
-Prevent nullpointers.
-Your nodes have to known what
-data it can expect.
-With javascript you lose control easily, when you keep adding
+In my opinion every data set needs some sort of preparation.
+So that every unit that consumes the data knows
+what to expect.
+This decreases the changes of unexpected null pointers happening as well.
+Magical hype words are consistency and one source of truth.
+In vanilla javascript it could be a mess
+in no time if the developer doesn't give a damn about code readability/maintainability at all.
+Just keep adding
-properties and properties on run time
+random properties to passed on objects.

 ```
+// This will be the leaf object after prepping the raw data.json
-// Type NODE
+// Type Leaf
 {
-  name: String
+  name: String                  // category name
-  children: Node[],
-  hide: Boolean,
-  included: Boolean,
-}
+  children: Leaf[],             // the child leaf of this leaf
+  hide: Boolean,                // flag used for collapsing the branches visually (like the first simple tree gif shows)
+  included: Boolean,            // flag used for showing only the branches that contain the sear term }
 ```